inventree/inventree-docs/docs/start/install.md

 source inventree-env/bin/activate
 ```

+!!!
+If "source inventree-env/bin/activate" is not working try ". inventree-env/bin/activate"

 !!! note "Virtual Environment on Windows"
 	To create and activate a virtual environment in Windows, run the following commands:
 	```